 The kung fu film genre arose in Hong Kong as a reaction to the then dominating wuxia martial arts films.
 Within the wuxia genre, the events typically take place in a very distant past, in a period known as shenguai wuxia, and various supernatural elements are important for the plot.
 The kung fu movies rebelled against this by having contemporary stories or stories set in fairly recent history, and usually without any supernatural forces.

-Also, the martial art scenes in early kung fu films tended to be more realistic than in wuxia and less dependent on special effects.
+Also, the martial arts scenes in early kung fu films tended to be more realistic than in wuxia and less dependent on special effects.
 They were also much less likely to involve swords.
 Unarmed combat was a distinct feature of early kung fu movies.

 Another notable difference is that wuxia movies tend to take place in ancient China, while the emerging kung fu genre was less fixated on that and could involve other East Asian countries.